SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/elastic-load-balancing-classic.md

 If you are just beginning with AWS ELB, for background see the Sumo Logic DevOps blog, "AWS Elastic Load Balancing: Load Balancer Best Practices."

-## Collect Logs for the AWS Elastic Load Balancing- Classic App
+## Collect Logs for the AWS Elastic Load Balancing - Classic App

 This procedure documents how to enable access to your Amazon Web Services (AWS) Elastic Load Balancing (ELB) logs and ingest them into Sumo Logic.